merikan/my-awesome-nuxt-app/README.md

 I built this app by watching Maximilian Schwarzmüllers video [Nuxt.js - Introduction by Project](https://www.youtube.com/watch?v=nteDXuqBfn0)

-It lists Gopher Stickers from [https://gopherswag.com/](https://gopherswag.com/)... not really.
-I'm just faking a request but the images is from that site.
+It lists Gopher Stickers from [https://gopherswag.com/](https://gopherswag.com/) ... not really.
+I'm just faking a request but the images are from that site.

 ![Stickers list](./docs/stickers.png)
 ![Stickers list](./docs/boxer.png)